 Skip to contents

-Computes the mean entropy of inferred transmission trees from outbreaker2, quantifying uncertainty in who infected whom.
-By default, entropy is normalised to range from 0 (complete certainty) to 1 (maximum uncertainty).
+Computes the mean entropy of transmission trees from outbreaker2, quantifying uncertainty in inferred infectors.
+By default, entropy is normalised between 0 (complete certainty) and 1 (maximum uncertainty).

 Usage